nicksnowdev/nicksnowdev/README.md

-I make creative coding projects with p5.js, and dabble in game development with Godot.
+I make random projects with p5.js and upload them to my website, one-lemon.com I also dabble in game development with Godot.